Frog911/Sitecore9U2-Commerce-Scaled/README.md

   o	Sitecore.BizFX.x.x.xxx.zip

-•	Download all the zip files from github and unzip it in ‘C:\Deploy’ folder
+•	Download assets zip and SIF.Sitecore.Commerce.1.2.14 files from github, place and unzip it in ‘C:\Deploy’ folder

 •	Open "C:\deploy\SIF.Sitecore.Commerce.1.2.14\Deploy-Sitecore-Commerce.ps1" in Powershell or your choice of editor and update following parameters as per your implementation: